bloominstituteoftechnology/webtesting-i-challenge/README.md

 Follow these steps for completing your project.

 - [ ] Submit a Pull-Request to merge the `<firstName-lastName>` branch into the master branch on your fork. **Please don't merge your own pull request**
-- [ ] Use GitHub's webiste to add your project manager as a reviewer on the pull-request.
+- [ ] Use GitHub's website to add your project manager as a reviewer on the pull-request.
 - [ ] Your project manager will count the project as complete by merging the branch back into the master branch of your forked repository.

 ## Minimum Viable Product